ostemnorthtexas/site/pages/allyship.md

 considers themself to be a woman.
 A cisgender man had "male" marked on their original birth certificate and considers themself to be a man.

+* **Clocking** is a term used to describe when someone picks up that another person is in the LGBTQ+ community without them coming out (though the term is often trans-specific).

 * **Enby** is an abbreviation for non-binary.
 Sometimes it will be written as *NB*, which is problematic because the NB